-Sharpen AI has what it calls “models” that it uses to handle the softness in an image.
-Based on what’s the root cause for the softness in your image, you can choose from three models: Sharpen, Stabilize, and Focus.
+Sharpen AI has what it calls “models” that it uses to handle the softness of an image.
+Based on what’s the root cause of the softness in your image, you can choose from three models: Sharpen, Stabilize, and Focus.

 You can go for the sharpen model if the image appears soft straight out of the camera.
 Try out this option if you feel that you have done everything right but the image still appears soft.
 Sharpen AI will analyze the image and enhance the details to produce tack sharp results.